Expectations and Relationships

-When we really think about it most of our concerns and daily conflicts happen within the context of relationships.
+If we really think about it, most of our concerns and daily conflicts happen within the context of relationships.

-We are constantly connecting with people at different levels of intimacy, but always dealing with unfulfilled expectations.
-It can be a loud neighbor, a demanding client, a lazy colleague, a child who is not doing well at school, or a partner who doesn’t seem to understand us.
-In other words, we expect people to be in synch with how we are experiencing situations and we even expect them to make us feel complete.
-But, we quickly discover it simply does not work that way.
+We are constantly connecting with people at different layers of intimacy, and yet it seems like we always have to deal with unfulfilled expectations related to these connections.
+It might be a loud neighbor, a demanding client, a lazy colleague, a child who is not doing well at school, a partner who doesn’t seem to understand us, or other stress-inducing relationships.

 Falling in Love with Our Projections

-Observing our love life clearly illustrates how this process works.
-How many times have we fallen in love and considered the other person to be the most amazing person we’ve ever been with?
-And how long has this feeling lasted?
+Our love lives are usually a good example of how this process of projecting works.
+How many times have we fallen in love with the most amazing person we’ve ever met?
+And how long did this feeling last?

-Much of the input we get on a daily basis from advertisements, songs, tv, movies, etc, reinforces a glamorized, idealized version of romantic love that doesn’t work that way for anyone.
-Even if we don’t notice, these imprints are unconsciously shaping our minds about our expectations of romantic relationships and how we cope with them.
+Much of the information we receive from advertisements, songs, television, movies, etc., on a daily basis reinforces a glamorized, idealized version of romantic love that doesn’t actually work for anyone.
+These imprints unconsciously shape our expectations of romantic relationships and what we project onto them.

 Mindfulness Meditation Leads to Healthier Relationships

-When practicing meditation we train ourselves not to grasp on to concepts that appear in our minds such us thoughts, images, sensations and emotions that color how we experience the world.
-In this way situations can be perceived more accurately and our true selves can be revealed.
+When we practice meditation, we train in not grasping the concepts that appear in our minds, including the thoughts, images, sensations and emotions that color how we experience the world.
+We can perceive situations more accurately and our true selves can be revealed.